-The Kentucky REC employs subject matter experts in Meaningful Use, MACRA and Value Based Payment, quality improvement, Patient-Centered Medical Home and Specialty Practice, and HIPAA.
+The Kentucky REC employs subject matter experts in Promoting Interoperability, Value Based Payment, Quality Improvement, the Quality Payment Program, Patient-Centered Medical Home and Specialty Practice, and HIPAA.
 Our team helps healthcare organizations comply with the changing state and federal regulations and supports clinicians and staff with innovative ways to better serve their patients.

 To date, the Kentucky REC:

-- Has helped bring over $120 million in Meaningful Use incentive dollars to providers throughout the state.
+- Has helped bring over $120 million in Promoting Interoperability incentive dollars to providers throughout the state

-- Supports a third of all Kentucky hospitals and health systems with Meaningful Use, HIPAA, and other regulatory initiatives.
+- Supports a third of all Kentucky hospitals and health systems with Promoting Interoperability, HIPAA, and other regulatory initiatives

 To provide a comprehensive set of transformation services focusing on the specific needs of healthcare providers.